Trackunit/developer-hub/guides/sdk-docs/getting-started/extension-points.md

 ---

-An Iris App is a collection of a number of extensions.
+An IrisX App is a collection of a number of extensions.

 [block:image]
 {